erik-meier/lol-discord-bot/README.md

 ### Dev Command

 A `/dev` command which can only be run by the bot developer.
-Shows developer information, but can be extended to perform developer-only actions.
+Shows developer information and can be extended to perform developer-only actions.

 ![](https://i.imgur.com/2o1vEno.png)

 ### Welcome Message

-A welcome message is sent to the server and owner when the bot is added.
+A welcome message is sent to the server and owner when RiftGuardian is added.

 ![](https://i.imgur.com/QBw8H8v.png)